So you’re an entrepreneur—high five! I love being a part of this club. It’s so rewarding and fantastic. But it’s also hard. Really hard sometimes.

 It’s so easy to put off working on big tasks, even if they are fun and enjoyable.
 We build it up in our head that we don’t have time.
-And so it gets put off, and put off, and put off… you know what I’m talking about ladies!
+And so it gets put off, and put off, and put off… You know what I’m talking about.

 9. Ask for help and support

-10. There is such a thing as “too productive.”
+10. Understand there is such a thing as “too productive”